-The holiday season is wrapping up, but a winter wonderland still awaits you in Banff National Park in January.
-With sparkling snow and festivals to entertain, you won’t want to miss these winter adventures in the heart of Canada’s Rocky Mountains.
+The holiday season is wrapping up, but a snowy, adventurous escape still awaits you in Banff National Park this January.
+With sparkling snow and plenty of activities on ice to entertain, you won’t want to miss these winter adventures in the heart of Canada’s Rocky Mountains.

 Have an outdoor adventure